mitchellh/vagrant-google/README.md

 1. Log in with your Google Account and go to
    [Google Cloud Platform](https://cloud.google.com) and click on the `Try it now` button.
-1. Create a new project and remember to record the `Project ID` you specify.
+1. Create a new project and remember to record the `Project ID`
 1. Next, visit the [Developers Console](https://console.developers.google.com)
    make sure to enable the `Google Compute Engine` service for your project If prompted, review and agree to the terms of service.